-В. DISTRICT OFFICE, FILE NAME, AND NUMBER: I Memphis District; MVM 1-2017-015 (Ditch 8)

-C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Arkansas County/parish/borough: Craighead County City: Cash Center coordinates of site (lat/long in degree decimal format): Lat.35.783636°N, Long -90.920308°W Universal Transverse Mercator Name of nearest waterbody: unnamed tributary Name of nearest Traditional Navigable Water (TNW) Into which the aquatic resource flows: White River Name of watershed or Hydrologic Unit Code (HUC): 08020302 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 24 August 2017 В. DISTRICT OFFICE, FILE NAME, AND NUMBER: Memphis District; MVM-2017-015 (Ditch 6) c.
+PROJECT LOCATION AND BACKGROUND INFORMATION: State: Arkansas County/parish/borough: Craighead County City: Cash Center coordinates of site (lat/long in degree decimal format): Lat.35.779145°N, Long -90.916951°W Universal Transverse Mercator Name of nearest waterbody: Johnson Ditch Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: White River Name of watershed or Hydrologic Unit Code (HUC): 08020302 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
 Date: ☐ Field Determination.
-Date(s): 17 January 2017, 18 April 2017 CTION II: SUMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION.
-Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
+Date(s): 17 January 2017, 18 April 2017 SE CTION II: SUMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: В. (CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The re Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The ere Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: ~2,559 linear feet: ~11 width (ft) and/or Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Established by OHWM.
-Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): 3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: ~2.914 linear feet: ~7 width (ft) and/or acres.
+Wetlands: acres.

+Elevation of established OHWM (if known):

+Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
 Explain: